After 104 Days, Khalil Walks Free: 'Justice Will Prevail'

 People protesting the detainment of Mahmoud Khalil hold a banner in Jena, Louisiana, in May.
 (AP Photo/ Sophie Bates)

 A federal judge on Friday ordered Mahmoud Khalil to be released on bail, rejecting the Trump administration's arguments that its allegations against the legal permanent US resident justify detaining him.
-Khalil, a leader in the pro-Palestinian demonstrations at Columbia University last year, has not been charged with a crime but has been held for three months.
+Khalil, a leader in the pro-Palestinian demonstrations at Columbia University last year, hasn't been charged with a crime but has been held for three months.
 The government first argued it could do that under a rarely invoked law permitting deportations of people who oppose US foreign policy.
 It then said Khalil had made mistakes when applying for US citizenship last year, the New York Times reports.
+He added, per the AP: "This shouldn't have taken three months."

 In a hearing in Newark, US District Judge Michael Farbiarz ruled that Khalil isn't a flight risk or a danger to the community.
 So he called it "highly, highly unusual" that the government is still trying to keep him locked up, per the Hill.
 Farbiarz said that suggests "there is at least something to the underlying claim that there is an effort to use the immigration charge here to punish the petitioner—and, of course, that would be unconstitutional."
 Khalil was the first protesting student the administration went after, though many of them were legal permanent residents, per the Times.
 His lawyers contend he was arrested over his pro-Palestinian speech.